gekkoin/gekkoin-tokens/README.md

 `approve` - approves allowance for specified account

 ### BurnableToken
-GKE tokens can be burned by any account on demand. `BurnableToken` contract inherits `BasicToken` and implements 2 functions:
+EURG tokens can be burned by any account on demand. `BurnableToken` contract inherits `BasicToken` and implements 2 functions:

 `_burn` - internal function for token burn

 `burn` - public function that calls `_burn`

 ### MintableToken
-GKE tokens can be minted by owner account.
+EURG tokens can be minted by owner account.

 Original `MintableToken` contract inherits `StandardToken`, `Ownable` and implements 2 functions and 2 modifiers: